 Consisting entirely of women, the gangs of House Escher focus on speed and skill over raw strength.
 Led by intelligent yet unstable war-maidens, the gangers of the House are sadistic warriors who often toy with their opponents and compete with each other to perform the most stylish kill.
 As masters of chemistry, the weapons used by the gangs of House Escher often deliver deadly toxins or mind-breaking hallucinogens into the systems of those they wound.

 - Arch-Enemy: While they are dismissive of men in general, the women of House Escher have a particular dislike of the hyper-masculine members of House Goliath and it is rare for a cycle to pass without some conflict along the border between the territories of the two Houses.
 Queen Adina in particular holds a particular enmity towards House Goliath for their attempt to invade Escher territory soon after she took control of the House, and she is always looking for ways to strike back against the rival House.
-Ironically, 3rd edition has it that House Goliath depends on House Escher for the chems their entire culture revolves around.

 - Chainmail Bikini: In the 3rd Edition of the game, all Escher warriors, except Juves, come equipped with flak armournote as standard.
 On the models this is represented by a padded sports bra, and the occasional armoured shoulder pad or thigh protector, that gives exactly the same protection as the flak armour greatcoats worn by members of House Delaque.